 - Predicting Foaling

-Participants will have the opportunity to gain supervised hands-on experience with the following: handling and collecting stallions, analyzing semen and determining insemination dose for on-the-farm breeding or shipping, preparing semen for shipping, artificial insemination, use of the speculum, and the proper technique for administering reproductive drugs.
+Participants will have the opportunity to gain supervised hands-on experience with the following: handling and collecting stallions, analyzing semen and determining insemination dose for on-the-farm breeding or shipping, preparing semen for shipping, artificial insemination, use of the speculum, and using mare milk to determine foaling times.
 Approximately one half of the course will be devoted to hands-on learning.
 Ultrasonography will not be taught, but it will be discussed and demonstrated.

 Some of the course activities will take place outdoors - please dress accordingly.